-Field Description Keep Alive1 Used to periodically check if t the cellular link is up; if not, the device tries to establish the link.
-ICMP/TCP Check 1 An active check that provides sending data through the cell the most reliable and reactive diagnosis of the cellular link, but requires ular link.
+Field Description Keep Alive 1 Used to periodicall y check if the cellular link is up; if not, the device tries to establish the link.
+ICMP/TCP Check 1 at provides the most reliable and reactive diagnosis of the cellular link, but requires ugh the cellular link.
 Enabled 1 Enables the Active Keep Alive check.
 Depending on the plan type and data usage, this may result in additional data charges.
 Keep Alive Type 1 Protocol type for active keep alive, either TCP or ICMP .
 ICMP periodically pings the designated host at the specified interval.
 TCP tries to make a connection to the designated host at the interval specified.
 Interval 1 Time in seconds between active checking of the cellular link.
 Hostname 1 Host name or IP address for the keep alive check.
 TCP Port 1 TCP port number to connect with the TCP server (only visible when Keep Alive Type TCP is selected).
 ICMP Count 1 Number of sequential, unsuccessful ping attempts to the specified host to declare that the link needs to be re-established (only visible when Keep Alive Type ICMP is selected).
-Data Receive Monitor cannot reliably determine if t s the absence of packets received over a given amount of time.
-This check he link is down; no network traffic may cause the monitor to signal to e cellular link even though the link was in a good state.
+Packet Size Specifies the packet size/how much data to be sent from 0 to 64 (in bytes), default = 56.
+Data Receive Monitor · cannot reliably det at observes the absence of packets received over a given amount of time.
+This check rermine if the link is down; no network traffic may cause the monitor to signal to establish the cellular link even though the link was in a good state.
 Enabled Enable or disable the passive monitoring of the cellular link.
 Window The amount of time that can pass without receiving network traffic before the cellular link is torn down and re-established.
-Network Registration Reset Time Network Registration Reset Timeout Checks for the network regist interval, the radio modem is rration every 10 seconds, and if no network registration occurs during the set reset.
+Network Registration Reset Timeout Checks for the netwinterval, the radio work registration every 10 seconds, and if no network registration occurs during the set modem is reset

 Enabled If enabled, radio will reset if no network registration occurs before the timeout period has elapsed.
 Timeout (minutes) Amount of time (in minutes) that passes before the radio is reset in case the modem is not registered in a network.